Yoric/redreaming-firefox/hats/hat-brainstorm.md

 Games!
 Let's show off ASM.js more.

-* We have a game center with aggregated scores, use, etc.  (Maybe partner to make this.)
+* Include game center with aggregated scores, use, etc.  (Maybe partner to make this.)
 * Get our partner to support Hello as a social overlay on games?
 * Social support from our partner: if you have Firefox Gaming open, you are gaming, it's not like you just left a tab open in the background.
 So you are "online" for gaming.
 * Easy full-screening, etc.  A little more permissive on these permissions, because we expect you want a captive game experience, not that you are just being phished all the time.
 * [Universal pause](https://github.com/ryanries/UniversalPauseButton)
 * Save game built into the browser?
-Freeze state hard.
+Freeze state at the JS level.
 Might be good for naive/casual games (e.g., a puzzle game).
+* Set yourself a time limit or go-to-bed time.

 ### Firefox Social